vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 The number of unique values the field can take is data-dependent.
 A few ten thousand unique values is usually a breeze.
-The number of nodes in the cluster to which the query is fan out increases network bandwidth.
+The number of nodes in the cluster to which the query is fanned out increases network bandwidth.
 The performance impact could be mitigated using the precision parameter, limiting the number of unique groups returned to the stateless container nodes.